 There are also limitations to Abou-Chadi and Hix’s finding.
-On the one hand, their analyses show that left educated voters tend to support redistribution, but they do not control or test for second dimension issues such as values, identity, order, and lifestyle.
+While their analyses show that left educated voters tend to support redistribution, they do not control or test for second dimension issues such as values, identity, order, and lifestyle.
 This is a curious omission as evidence from Denmark and the United Kingdom shows that cultural attitudes greatly reduce the magnitude of education’s effect on vote choice (Fieldhouse et al. 2019; Stubager 2013).
-Abou-Chadi and Hix’s analysis is also much more limited in scope than Piketty et al., covering only 11 West European countries from 2002 to 2018. , their analysis does not take into account party supply.
+Abou-Chadi and Hix’s analysis is also much more limited in scope than Piketty et al., covering only 11 West European countries from 2002 to 2018.
+Are the preferences expressed in surveys real motivations, or are they products of learning ‘what goes with what’ when identifying with or voting for a party?
+Furthermore, their analysis does not take into account party supply.
 It is one thing for voters to express preferences in the context of survey responses.
 But it also matters what party leaderships offer.
 Piketty et al. have gone some way to addressing this by identifying a significant relationship between the socio-cultural positioning of parties and the share of educated voters in their electorate.
-This suggests a possibility that educated voters in the left-block (via left-libertarian parties or not) may be paying lip-service to redistribution; what matters to them is second dimension, identity-based politics.
-Houtman, Achterberg and Derks (20088) found that working class egalitarianism went along with concerns about immigration’s effects on the viability of the welfare state while middle class egalitarianism was part and parcel of a more general progressive ideological framework (116).
+This suggests a possibility that educated voters in the left-bloc (via left-libertarian parties or not) may be paying lip-service to redistribution; what matters to them is second dimension, identity-based politics.
+Along these lines, Houtman, Achterberg and Derks (2009) found that working class egalitarianism went along with concerns about immigration’s effects on the viability of the welfare state while middle class egalitarianism was part and parcel of a more general progressive ideological framework (ibid: 116).

-, there is little doubt that Canada is unique.
+Amidst this acute debate, there is little doubt that Canada is unique.
 Abou-Chadi and Hix call for more attention to the finer-grained detail of electoral and party systems, but they understandably do not consider the anomalous Canadian case.
-Piketty et al. have assigned the Liberal Party to the “left block” in their analyses and yet, this presumably sits uneasily with most close observers of Canadian politics who would remember the Liberal Party’s close relationships with Canada’s business classes through the post-war period (Porter 1965).
+Piketty et al. have assigned the Liberal Party to the “left bloc” in their analyses and yet, this presumably sits uneasily with most close observers of Canadian politics who would remember the Liberal Party’s close relationships with Canada’s business classes through the post-war period (Porter 1965).
 Moreover, Canada’s experience with the libertarian left is also unique.
 Its Green Party was late in gaining any significant support and it has a legacy of flirting with eco-conservatism.
-If anything, left-libertarian voters have had to choose between the business, brokerage Liberals and the stock standard party inNDP (Kiss 2005).
+If anything, left-libertarian voters have had to choose between the business, brokerage Liberals and the stock standard social democratic party in the form of the NDP (Kiss 2005).